RafaelGSS/blog/priv/posts/http-proxy-tunneling.md

 ## HTTP Proxy client challenges

-At the beginning of this article, a snippet was shared with a strong statement:
+At the beginning of this article, a snippet was shared with the following strong statement:

-_<span style="text-decoration:underline;">Well… This likely will work.
-But, this is totally **unsafe** and in this blog post, I’ll show you why.</span>_
+> _"Well… This likely will work.
+But, this is totally **unsafe** and in this blog post, I’ll show you why."_

 It’s time to explain it.
 There are two possible ways to use a proxy server: